Did you know:

 There are more than 16,000 Idahoans on probation and parole

-What is the Fair Chance Employment Act?
+What is Fair Chance Employment?

 “Ban the box” refers to the removal of what’s usually a box on an application that asks whether the applicant has ever had a felony conviction or been arrested (or other similar language).

-It’s important to note that ban the box laws do not mean that employers cannot take past criminal history into account.
+It’s important to note that ban the box policies do not mean that employers cannot take past criminal history into account.
 Rather, they mean it should not be an automatic disqualifier, and circumstances should be reviewed on a case-by-case basis to determine whether the applicant’s history is relevant to the job and recent enough to be applicable.